libp2p/blog/src/_blog/libp2p-IPFSþing-2023-recap.md

 ## Goals

-The goals of the libp2p contributors attending IPFSþing were:
+The goals of the libp2p contributors attending IPFS þing were:

 1. Build excitement by demonstrating the [Universal Connectivity application](https://github.com/libp2p/universal-connectivity).
 2. Give updates on the continually improving performance, dealing with non-uniform network topology, interoperability improvements, and lowering the barriers to libp2p compatibility.
-3. Reconnect with community contributors and building up the greater libp2p community.
+3. Reconnect with community contributors and build up the greater libp2p community.

 ## Recap of Talks